-Barbados has a large base of lawyers and the Bar Association has approximately 520 members.
-Local lawyers are well-educated and their English common lawbased legal system provides them with legal skills required for conducting outsourced work from the US legal system, which is also based on English common law.
+Saint Lucia has a sizable Bar Association and the number of lawyers licensed to practice in the country is increasing.
+There are currently 160 lawyers working in the country, and two thirds of them work in private practice.
+Local lawyers are welleducated and their English common law-based system provides them with the legal skills required for conducting outsourced work from the US, which also uses a system based on English common law.
 However, there are two limitations in the capability and competitiveness of the industry:

 - A lack of medium-sized firms.
-Companies such as those in India that have been able to attract outsourced legal work are generally medium-sized, indicating that some scale is required in this field. - A lack of cost competitiveness due to a buoyant local market that is able to pay reasonable fee rates
+There are only 4 or 5 sizeable independent law firms with more than one partner.
+Companies such as those in India that have been able to attract outsourced legal work are generally medium-sized, indicating that some scale is required in this field. - A lack of cost competitiveness due to a buoyant local market that is able to pay reasonable fee rates.

-The implications of these limitations is that the comparative advantage of the country lies in the quality and size of its legal profession in relation to the region (CSME).
+The implications of these limitations are that the comparative advantage of the country lies in the quality and size of its legal profession in relation to the region (CSME).
 It is not well-placed to provide outsourced, offshored services to the US or, for that matter, the UK markets.
-The high cost base and comparatively small workforce in relation to major suppliers such as India means that Barbados is not likely to attract companies looking to offshore their in-house legal functions.
+The high cost base and comparatively small workforce in relation to major suppliers such as India means that Saint Lucia is not likely to attract companies looking to offshore their in-house legal functions.

-Therefore the best prospects for developing exports of legal services will remain within the CSME.
-However, it is worth continuing to explore the prospects for supplying outsourced services to the US market, which is growing rapidly and against whose local suppliers Barbados does have a cost advantage.
-To achieve this, Bajan firms will need to forge alliances with legal practitioners in the US.
-The Bajan legal diaspora in that market may provide a source of such alliances.
+Therefore the best prospects for developing exports of legal services will remain within the CSME despite competition from other countries in the region.
+However, it is worth continuing to explore the prospects for supplying outsourced services to the US market, which is growing rapidly and against whose local suppliers Saint Lucia does have a cost advantage.
+To achieve this, Saint Lucian firms will need to forge alliances with legal practitioners in the US.
+The Saint Lucian legal diaspora in that market may provide a source of such alliances.